Chapter 3:

 "YAY!"
 She jumped around like a bunny that drank coffee.

 Walter opened his right palm.
-He pointed them at Kim.
+He pointed it at Kim.
 Afterwards, something shot forth.
-It was dark and it was fast.
-Big.
-Enveloping, even.
-And yet again, terrifying.
-Whatever came at her from there, she was left to ponder back in her tent.
-But it didn’t matter.
+It was dark, it was fast, and it enveloped her vicinity.
+Whatever came at her, she was left to ponder back in her tent.
+But it didn't matter.
 Her smile was too wide.

 Other than sticking out like a sore thumb—the giant, dilapidated mansion in the forest had little to its name.
 Every room drew the same picture: cobwebs clinging to corners, holes yawning in the floor, furniture sagging under its own weight.
 Windows, dusted and fractured by time and weather, let in slivers of moonlight through their wounds.
 The sorry place leaned ever so slightly, as though tired of offering nothing but ruin.
-Whatever it had been, it was pointless to consider.
-The crickets agreed.
+Whatever it had been, the nightly crickets agreed it was pointless to consider.

 The roof, though.
 Now that was worth every stroke of paint.
-Rotten worse than any other part of the mansion, sure—but the view was breathtaking.
-A black canvas spread above where countless stars shimmered, scattered, in and beyond a purple-pink cloud that bloomed like oil spilled in water.
+Rotten worse than any other part of the mansion, sure, but the view was breathtaking.
+A black canvas spread above where countless stars shimmered and scattered in and beyond a purple-pink cloud that bloomed like oil spilled in water.
 A piece of it lived in Kimberlain's right pupil, ready to be captured on her rectangular slate.
 She sat where the roof had flattened against the slope, one of the bigger scars near the eaves.
 Painting was one of life's greatest pleasures, especially in these colorless hours.

-Though the sky was gorgeous, Kim painted not a single star on her canvas.
-In their place was The Winter Boy, whose glow faintly contrasted the dark background.
+But Kim painted not a single star on her canvas.
+In the easel was The Winter Boy, whose glow faintly contrasted the dark background.
 And to honor the sky, she used fireflies as pigment.

 Although, something was missing… his face.
 She could imagine his features, but the piece itself warned against it.
 This past week, all she did was recall how he looked.
 Walter was openly annoyed.
 Never asked questions, though.
 He can't do anything about it because I was obedient.